Sv443/BetterYTM/contributing.md

 ### Global functions and classes:
 These are the global functions and classes that are exposed by BetterYTM through the `unsafeWindow.BYTM` object.
 The usage and example blocks on each are written in TypeScript but can be used in JavaScript as well, after removing all type annotations.
 Functions marked with 🔒 need to be passed a per-session and per-plugin authentication token.
-It can be acquire by calling [registerPlugin()](#registerplugin)
+It can be acquired by calling [registerPlugin()](#registerplugin)

 - Meta:
   - [registerPlugin()](#registerplugin) - Registers a plugin with BetterYTM with the given plugin definition object
-  - [getPluginInfo()](#getplugininfo) 🔒 - Returns the plugin info object for the specified plugin - also used to check if a certain plugin is registered
+  - [getPluginInfo()](#getplugininfo) 🔒 - Returns the plugin info object for the specified plugin - can be used to check if a certain plugin is registered
 - BYTM-specific:
   - [getDomain()](#getdomain) - Returns the current domain of the page as a constant string (either "yt" or "ytm")
   - [getResourceUrl()](#getresourceurl) - Returns a `blob:` URL provided by the local userscript extension for the specified BYTM resource file